petergridge/Irrigation-V5/readme_new.md

 # Release history[🔝](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Content)
 ### V2024.11.01
 **Breaking Change**
+- Recommend removing and re-adding the configuration
-  - Removed capabilty to set frequency via a sensor
+- Removed capability to set frequency via a sensor
 - Helpers defined to support start time, frequency, config... are no longer required
-  - Recommend removing and re-adding the configuration
+- Remove controller monitor functionality
+- Custom card refined

-- A significant redevelopment
+A significant redevelopment
   - Updated documentation
+  - New start time options
+  - Internalised the frequency capability
   - All entities that previously required helpers are now created (and cleaned up) automatically
-  - Functionality is the same as the previous release
+  - Functionality is updated and reflects the documentation
+  - Ignore sensor functions operates on Well, Rain and Adjustment sensors
+  - Remove controller monitor functionality
 ### V2024.10.xx
 * Manage entity register when zone is deleted
 * Fix run frequency issues
 ### V2024.09.xx
 * Reorder zones in the config flow
 * Modify the listing config action to include values of the items
 * Support sensor for start time, for example the sun sensor to start a program at dawn.